Avashist1998/Avashist1998.github.io/content/posts/maze_game.md

     top_left_x: int
     top_left_y: int
 ```
-In the `draw_maze` function, the first step to get the total number of dimension and define the total screen size of the maze in pixels.
-The maze will take up all of the space on the screen except 50 px on the right and left and 75 px and 25 px on the top and bottom respectively.
-Once we have the maze size in pixels we need to compute the size of the inidivials tiles using integer divisions.
-Then iterate throught the grid and set the appropirate tile color based on the grid cell value.
-After which the tile top left corredictate is computed by mutiplying the index with tile size and adding the maze board top right point corrdinates respectively.
-We call the `draw_tile` function to render the tile on the screen.
+In the `draw_maze` function, the first step is to calculate the total dimensions and define the screen size of the maze in pixels.
+The maze will occupy all of the space on the screen except for 50 pixels on the left and right sides, and 75 pixels on the top and 25 pixels on the bottom.
+Once we have the maze size in pixels, we need to compute the size of individual tiles using integer division.

+Next, we iterate through the grid and set the appropriate tile color based on the grid cell value.
+We calculate the tile's top-left coordinates by multiplying the index with the tile size and adding the maze board's top-left coordinates.
+Then, we call the `draw_tile` function to render the tile on the screen.

 ```python
 board = maze.get_board() # maze generated previously